Ainara2828/RealEstate-Images-Classification/README.md

 Several cases :
 * No outdoor images : print "no outdoor images" and gives you 2 empty lists

-Displays also the predictions results and the pictures
+Displays also the predictions results and their pictures

 ## Command